thatchayut/Originator/tutorial/Originator_tutorial.md

 Originator returns dataframe (N x 2; N = number of query samples): Blood and tissue-resident immune cell identification result is stored in *origin\_tb*.
 Row names are query sample IDs.

-If *plot* is set as TRUE, the following plots will be generated to the the output directory specified in *output\_dir*.
+If *plot* is set as TRUE, the following plots will be generated to the output directory specified in *output\_dir*.

 1. UMAP plot comparing query and reference data
 2. Heatmap of the distance between each cluster identified by Originator.
-The higher values implies the further distance from the reference data, inferring in tissue-resident immune cell cluster.
+The higher values imply a further distance from the reference data, inferring tissue-resident immune cell cluster.

 ##### UMAP plot comparing query and reference data of T-cells
 ![UMAP plot comparing query and reference data of T-cells](../image/plots/T-cell_UMAP_annotation_query_ref.PNG)